tsl2025kaist/tsl2025kaist.github.io/venue.md

 ## Hotel Reservation

 A special room rate is available for workshop participants.
 You can book your stay using the promotional code below.
+This promotion code is valid only until May 21, the end of the workshop.

 🔗 [Reserve Your Room](https://www.glad-hotels.com/yeouido/index.do)
 **Promotion Code:** `TSL2025`